 How to ship food internationally or domestically

 Are you a modern nomad who misses the taste of home or a gourmet wishing to share a part of your dining world with family and friends far away?
 If so, shipping food via courier is a task you simply cannot avoid.
 However, there is no reason to worry, as sending food and drinks to another country is not as difficult as it seems, especially if you know how to go about it.
-Simply follow our packaging guidelines, book the service in a few easy steps and make shipping food through delivery services a piece of cake.
+Wheter you want to send cheese abroad, or ship candy in the post. simply follow our packaging guidelines, book the service in a few easy steps and make shipping food through delivery services a piece of cake.

 How to place an order to send food items in the post?